tongueroo/balancer/README.md

 ### Security Groups

-Balancer automatically creates a security group with the same name as the elb and opens up the port configured on the listener.
-To disable this behavior, use the `--no-security-group` optional.
-If you use this option, you must specify you own security group in the profile file, since at least 1 security group is required.
+Balancer automatically creates a security group with the same name as the elb and opens up the port configured on the listener in your profile.
+To disable the creation of a security group, use the `--no-security-group` optional.
+If you use this option, you must specify your own security group in the profile file, since at least one security group is required by the create_load_balancer api method.

 By default, the security group opens up `0.0.0.0/0`.
 If you want to override this use `--sg-cdir`, example:

     balancer create my-elb --sg-cdir 10.0.0.0/16

 When you destroy the ELB like so:

     balancer destroy my-elb

-Balancer also attempts to destroy the security group if:
+Balancer also will destroy the security group if:

 * The security group is tagged with the `balancer=my-elb` tag.
-Balancer automatically adds this tag when creating the ELB.
+Balancer automatically adds this tag to the security group when creating the ELB.
 * There are no dependencies on the security group.
 If there are dependencies the ELB is deleted but the security group is left behind for you to clean up.

 ## Installation